MetabolomicsSA/MStractor/README.md

 1. Parameterization based on user provided inputs obtained from instrument specifications and reference measurements.
 2. Graphical tools for real-time quality monitoring and optimization of the feature extraction process
 ## Getting started
+It is recommended to install teh dependedcy xcms from source.

-to install the package from GitHub, make sure your Bioconductor installation is updated (by running BiocManager::install()) and the package
+To install the package from GitHub, make sure your Bioconductor installation is updated (by running BiocManager::install()) and the package
  'remotes' is installed.
 Then run the  following

 #### library(remotes)